10 Absolutely Vital Home Maintenance Tasks You Don’t Want to Overlook—or Risk Thousands in Repairs

 Lube Garage Door Springs or Replace Them Sooner Rather Than Later

 Coat the overhead torsion springs mounted above roller tracks with a garage door lubricant.
 All springs will eventually break because of metal fatigue and/or corrosion, but lubing them at least once a year will make them last longer.
 Spraying can be messy; it’s smart to protect the wall behind the spring with a piece of cardboard.
 Garage door lubricant is available at home centers.
 Lube the rollers, hinges, and track while you’re at it.
 Learn more garage door maintenance tips.

 Check for Mice Nests or Risk Damaged Equipment

 Mice love to winter in enclosed places like engine compartments, window A/C units, and lawn tractor nooks and crannies.
 If a vehicle or piece of equipment has been sitting unused for a while, check for mice nests before you start it up.
 The last thing you want to do is take out your boat and discover that you have little furry stowaways that have chewed through half the wires.
 Mice nests can also cause electronics to overheat and can get sucked into and clog carburetors.
-Did you know steel wool can keep mice out?

 Clean Dryer Vents or Waste Energy and Risk a Fire